microsoft/pxt-calliope/docs/courses/csintro/making/project.md

 ## Rubric
 For creative projects such as these, we normally don’t use a qualitative rubric to grade the creativity or the match with their partner’s needs.
 We just check to make sure that the micro:pet meets the required specifications:
 * Program properly downloaded to micro:bit
-* Micro:bit supported so the face is showing
+* micro:bit supported so the face is showing
-* Micro:bit can be turned on and off without taking critter apart
+* micro:bit can be turned on and off without taking critter apart
 * Turned in notes on interview process
 * Written reflection (prompt is above)

-## Micro:Pet Examples
+## micro:pet Examples

 ![A dog micro:pet](/static/courses/csintro/making/micropet-dog.jpg)
 Dog